Crime in Mexico: Mexico City

 Police on the street in the high crime area of Iztapalapa, Mexico City.

 Between 2000 and 2004 an average of 478 crimes were reported each day in Mexico City.
 The actual crime rate is thought to be much higher "since most people are reluctant to report crime."
 Under policies enacted by Mayor Marcelo Ebrard between 2009 and 2011, Mexico City underwent a major security upgrade with violent and petty crime rates both falling significantly despite the rise in violent crime in other parts of the country.
 Some of the policies enacted included the installation of 11,000 security cameras around the city and a very large expansion of the city police force.

 Mexico City currently has one of the highest police officer to resident ratios in the world, with one uniformed police officer per every 100 citizens.
 The murder rate in 2009 was 8.4 per 100,000 — by comparison, higher than the 5.6 in New York City but much less than the 14.8 in Atlanta.

 In Mexico City, the area of Iztapalapa has the highest rates of rape, violence against women, and domestic violence in the capital.

+Homicide by state

+In 2024, Guanajuato recorded the most homicides in 2024 (2,553), followed by Baja California (2,089) and Chihuahua (1,995).
+Meanwhile, the highest homicide rates were found in Colima (121.90), Morelos (67.41) and Baja California (55.28).

+The state of Chihuahua ranked number one in atrocities in the country, the least was Baja California Sur.